Arizona Senate candidates keep distance from Biden on Title 42

 “For the past three years, the federal government has used Title 42 as a temporary solution to a permanent problem,” Hobbs said during a press conference on Monday.
 “I’m afraid these challenges will only get worse.
 And I’m afraid the federal government is unprepared to meet the demands of the expected influx.”

-The generalized panic over Title 42 has become increasingly apparent both in Washington and in border communities, though it’s unclear how much or for how long crossings will rise after the policy ends.
+The generalized panic over Title 42 has become increasingly apparent in Washington and border communities, though it’s unclear how much or for how long crossings will rise after the policy ends.

 Gallego, a progressive running in a purple state, jumped into the debate with four letters addressed to President Biden, Homeland Security Secretary Alejandro Mayorkas, Federal Emergency Management Agency (FEMA) Administrator Deanne Criswell, and Reps.
 Kay Granger (R-Texas) and Rosa DeLauro (D-Conn.), the heads of the House Appropriations Committee.